As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Excellent directional coverage for long‑range campsite links
+- Excellent choice for long-distance, interference-free links

 Cons